savetheclocktower/atom-languageclient/README.md

 * Symbol search within files and across projects, plus “Go to Reference” support, via the builtin [symbols-view](https://web.pulsar-edit.dev/packages/symbols-view) package
   * Ability to customize/ignore symbols before they’re shown to the user
 * Deeper integration with `linter`:
-  * Possible solutions for linting issues appear in an intentions menu
+  * Possible solutions for linting issues appear in an `intentions` menu
   * Ability to customize/ignore diagnostic messages before they’re shown to the user
 * Using the `intentions` package for code actions:
   * Ability to invoke the `intentions:show` command anywhere in the buffer and receive code action suggestions
 * Removed dependency on the `zadeh` library in favor of Pulsar’s built-in fuzzy-matcher (`zadeh` doesn’t have an Apple Silicon pre-build, so this was causing headaches for some users)
   * If the built-in fuzzy-matcher somehow isn’t present, we fall back to `fuzzaldrin` (written in pure JS)
+* Ability to use `busy-signal` to report the status of server-initiated tasks
+* Ability for consuming packages to filter server-sent messaages (via `window/showMessage`) before they’re shown to the user
+* New, easier-to-use services — `hover` and `signature` — for hover information and signature help
+* SOON: Ability to react to user-initiated file operations — new files, moved files, deleted files — via the tree view

 More features are planned.